Emma-CH/PreVEAB/README.md

 #### File II : GISAID_32278_H3N2_HA1_ES_byJul2016

-Enrichment scores of 14 allels across 14 codon positions are listed for each virus sequence, and 32,278 virus strains collected from GISAID and 99 vaccine virus strains are recorded together in this file:
+Enrichment scores of 14 alleles across 14 codon positions are extracted for each virus sequence, and information of 32,278 background virus strains and 99 vaccine virus strains are all listed as following:

      ID              Year       Passage     138    145    156    158    159    160    183    186    190    193    194    219    226    246
      EPI_ISL_167277  2003     EGG_VACCINE  0.936  1.436  1.475  0.832  1.039  1.235  10.236  3.513  0.828  1.297  0.707  0.857 0.597  0.936